 While mail order sales and catalogs have not been very popular (perhaps due to postal and other inefficiencies), moves towards deregulation and liberalization in Jamaica have compelled persons in retailing to think of more creative ways of getting their message to customers and achieving sales growth.
 Some local firms have used direct mailings of promotional materials and telephone marketing.
 Local credit card companies sometimes target cardholders with direct mailing offering goods and services.
-Network marketing, for the promotion of products such as Avon, Herbalife and Amway, has been successful in Jamaica.
-Social media is growing in popularity as a mean for businesses to connect directly with customers.
+Network marketing, for the promotion of products such as Avon and Amway, has been successful in Jamaica.